Pret a Manger: Controversies

-Animal welfare

-Pret A Manger has faced criticism from animal welfare advocates regarding its seafood sourcing practices.
-Reports have alleged that some of the company’s seafood suppliers use intensive aquaculture systems associated with overcrowding, disease outbreaks, and slaughter without stunning.
-Concerns have also been raised about the use of wild-capture methods such as trawling and longlining, which can result in bycatch and prolonged animal suffering.
-Pret A Manger does not currently disclose a specific public policy addressing humane slaughter standards or welfare conditions for fish and other aquatic animals.

 Affective labour issues

-Pret a Manger has been cited as being particularly vigorous in extracting affective labour from its employees.
-Affective labour (or emotional labour) is work which involves manipulating a person's emotional state.

 Pret a Manger uses mystery shoppers to ensure that employees deploy markers of a positive emotional state.
 Employees who exhibit markers of latent sadness face consequences such as not having a bonus.
 This has led to some criticism of the company for over-reaching while drawing praise from some commentators and other business owners for its business practices.

 Staff union

 In response to labour problems within the company, the Pret a Manger Staff Union was established in 2012 as an independent union with its principal demand being made around calls for a living wage.
 Andrej Stopa, the founder of the union, was later sacked from his Pret branch.